55 Cancri: Possible additional planets

-If 55 Cancri Ad exists, there appears to be a huge gap of distance between it and 55 Cancri Af where no planets are known to orbit.
+There appears to be a huge gap of distance between 55 Cancri Ad and 55 Cancri Af where no planets are known to orbit.
 A 2008 paper found that as many as 3 additional planets of up to 50 times the mass of Earth could orbit at a distance of 0.9 to 3.8 AU from the star, and stable resonances of a hypothetical planet with the known planets were found to be 3f:2g, 2g:1d, and 3g:2d.
-A study released in 2019 showed that undiscovered terrestrial planets may be able to orbit safely in this region at 1 to 2 AU; this space includes the outer limits of 55 Cancri's habitable Zone.
+A study released in 2019 showed that undiscovered terrestrial planets may be able to orbit safely in this region at 1 to 2 AU; this space includes the outer limits of 55 Cancri's habitable zone.

 In 2021, it was found that terrestrial planets with comparable water content to Earth may have indeed been able to form and survive between the planets Af and Ad.

 As for the space outside Ad's orbit, its stability zone begins beyond 10 AU, though there is a stability zone between 8.6 and 9 AU due to a 2:1 resonance.

 There is also a large gap between the known planets of 55 Cancri B, leaving room for additional planets between their orbits.